 Number of Bedrooms Min. # Household Members Max. # Household Members

 1 - One Bedroom 1 2

 2 - Two Bedroom 2 4

-Any household placed in a unit size different from that defined in these Occupancy Standards shall agree to transfer to an appropriate size unit when one becomes available.
+Any household placed in a unit size different from that defined in these Occupancy Standards shall agree to transfer to an appropriate size unit, at their cost, when one becomes available.